I am SO EXCITED to share the first two chapters from MOTION with all of you!

 One of his eyebrows lifted and he gave his head a subtle shake.
 “Okay.
 Right.”
 He glanced at the ceiling and then around the kitchen, as though trying to figure out where he was.
 “I’m going to have to call your parents’ assistant, Dr. Steward, right?
 And let her know you don’t have your phone.”

-Even though I dreaded the possibility of speaking to either my parents while pretending to be Lisa, his logic made sense.
-I couldn’t see any way of talking him out of this course of action as I could form no compelling—i.e. logical—argument against it.
+Even though I dreaded the possibility of speaking to either of my parents while pretending to be Lisa, his logic made sense.
+I couldn’t see any way of talking him out of calling Dr. Steward as I could form no compelling—i.e. logical—argument against it.

 Therefore, after swallowing, I said, “Whatever, Abe.”

-I’d decided to say Whatever since Gabby had indicated it would always be a safe choice, and I’d called him Abe since it was short for both Abram and Abraham.
+I’d decided to say whatever since Gabby had indicated it would always be a safe choice, and I’d called him Abe since it was short for both Abram and Abraham.
 For the life of me, I couldn’t remember which was correct.
-I’d never been good remembering names.
+I’d never been good at remembering names.
 Or remembering faces.
-Or remembering people.
+Or people.

-“Forget it,” he said on a sigh, tuning from me and running a hand through his longish brown hair.
+“Forget it,” he grumbled, turning from me and running a hand through his longish brown hair.
 “Just, hand over the phone when it arrives, okay?
 I’ll be in the basement.
 Let me know if you need to go out for anything.
 Otherwise just . . .” his gaze flickered to me and I spotted that same hint of repugnance as before, like he found my presence unsavory.
 “Just don’t do anything stupid.”

-I wanted to respond with, In this economy?
+I wanted to respond with In this economy?
 But instead, and without thinking too much about it, I saluted, still gripping the pits in my hand.
 Why I did this, I had no idea.
 Luckily, the action didn’t faze him.
-With one last exasperated look, Abe walked out of the kitchen, leaving me with my prunes, their pits, and an immediate sense of relief.
+With one last irked look, Abe walked out of the kitchen, leaving me with my prunes, their pits, and an immediate sense of relief.